1unar-Eclipse/GalaxiteUtils/README.md

 The terminal command `npm run build` in the root folder also works.

 I don't know how to GitHub, if something else should be here please open an issue

+## Credits
+- Mojang, Blockception, and the Latite dev team, obviously
+- MelodicCatgirl for the Chronos perk images as seen in her tier list